-- c) Description of goods or services. - d) Use in commerce in Mexico.
+- b) Identification of the trade mark. - c) Description of goods or services. - d) Use in commerce in Mexico.
 Non-use basis applications are allowed under Mexican law, since use in commerce is not a requirement for obtaining registration.
-However, if the trademark is already in use in Mexico, it is recommended to provide the full date (day, month and year).
-This first use information becomes relevant for the applicant to be afforded with priority rights over future applicants who eventually intend to challenge the registration based on use of a similar trademark covering similar goods or services. - e) Factory address, business address or commercial establishment (if the mark is in use in Mexico). - f) Convention priority: if convention priority is to be claimed, it is required to provide the country of origin, application number, the date of filing and the exact description of goods and services.
+However, if the trade mark is already in use in Mexico, it is recommended to provide the full date (day, month and year).
+This first-use information becomes relevant for the applicant to be afforded priority rights over future applicants who eventually intend to challenge the registration based on use of a similar trade mark covering similar goods or services. - Factory address, business address or commercial establishment (if the mark is in use in Mexico). - f) Convention priority: if convention priority is to be claimed, it is required to provide the country of origin, application number, the date of filing and the exact description of goods and services.